-Ryan Papa is a Producer / Mix + Mastering Engineer based out of Sydney, Australia and has been involved in the music industry for over a decade.
+Ryan Papa is a Producer / Mix + Mastering Engineer based out of The Sunshine Coast, Australia and has been involved in the music industry for over two decades.

 Ryan Papa is an Australian Producer, Mixing & Mastering Engineer and owner of Complete Sound Studio.
-The studio is a modern, hybrid studio that boasts the very best in analog and digital processing.
-Complete Sound Studio boasts some of the worlds most revered analog equipment including a 16 channel Solid State Logic X-Panda, SSL Fusion, Maselec MEA-2, Manley Massive Passive & Vari-Mu and an API2500 buss compressor.
+The studio is a modern, hybrid studio combining the very best in analogue and digital processing.
+Complete Sound Studio boasts some of the worlds most revered analogue equipment including a 16 channel Solid State Logic X-Panda, SSL Fusion, Maselec MEA-2, Manley Massive Passive & Vari-Mu and an API2500 buss compressor.
 High-end monitoring is provided by a pair of Focal SM9's in an acoustically treated room.

 To date, Ryan has worked with musicians from around the world and caters to both labels and independent artists.
-For those based in Sydney, attended sessions are also available.
+Attended sessions are available and encouraged.
+For those not able to attend, zoom sessions can be organised.

 Interview with Ryan Papa